the-turing-way/the-turing-way/book/website/reproducible-research/testing/testing-exceptions.md

-# Testing challenging or exceptional cases
+# Challenges and exceptional cases in testing

 ## Table of contents